 Different cucumber varieties offer different pickling results.

-- Kirby cucumbers- are small cucumbers and are very popular in Farmer's Markets.
+- Kirby cucumbers are small cucumbers and are very popular in Farmer's Markets.
 They have bumpy skins and firm flesh.

-- Lemon cucumbers- look exactly like lemons.
+- Lemon cucumbers look exactly like lemons.
 They are sweeter and delicious in salads and pickled.

-You can use English cucumbers for pickles in the summer if you are looking for a quick method of pickling them, especially refrigerator-pickled cucumbers.
+Please refrain from using English cucumbers.
+They are not a good option for winter pickles, as they become softer the longer they stay in the jar.
+However, you can use English cucumbers for pickles in the summer if you are looking for a quick method of pickling them, especially refrigerator-pickled cucumbers.

 Also, buy organic when possible.
 Cucumbers are part of the "Dirty dozens" vegetables containing over ten different types of pesticides.
 If you plan to pickle cucumbers, go to the Farmers Market first.